 - User – The name of the user in the system who made the change

-- User Type – The type of user; can be either Employee, Partner, or Advertiser
+- User Type – The type of user can be either an Employee, Partner, or Advertiser

 - Changes – This is the breakdown of each field that was changed in the log

-For each log, you can see the fields that were changed by clicking on the number in the ‘Changes’ column.
+You can see the changed fields for each log by clicking on the number in the ‘Changes’ column.
 This will show a modal showing all the changes made for this log.

 Applying Filters to Your Audit Logs

-If you are dealing with a large data log, using the filtering function is a quick method of finding the correct changelog for your query.
+If you are dealing with a large data log, the filtering function quickly finds the correct changelog for your query.
 Your filtering options are numerous.
-You can set a date range for the logs, or drill down by the user.
-You can also select which user, and types of users, or see which changes were done with API calls.
+You can set a date range for the logs or drill it down by the user.
+You can also select which user and types of users or see which changes were done with API calls.

-As you can see, the Data Audit Logs are a very useful tool for you to keep track of the status of your network.
-With these logs, you now have the ability to keep tabs on the changes made throughout your network and thus be able to track down unwanted changes and be able to reset the original values.
+As you can see, the Data Audit Logs are a very useful tool for tracking your platform's status.
+With these logs, you can monitor the changes made throughout your platform, track down unwanted changes, and reset the original values.